hacksmiths/2018.goldsmiths.tech/docs/readme.md

 ## First time setup

-You need Ruby installed.
-There's a guide [here](https://www.ruby-lang.org/en/documentation/installation/) which explains how to do this.
+You need Ruby and Node.js installed.
+There's a guide for Ruby [here](https://www.ruby-lang.org/en/documentation/installation/), and a download for Node.js [here](https://nodejs.org/en/download/).

 Clone this repository with `git clone https://github.com/hacksmiths/goldsmiths.tech-jekyll`

 Install jekyll with `gem install jekyll`

+Install our gulp dependendies with `npm install gulp gulp-less gulp-csscomb gulp-uncss gulp-clean-css`

 Every time you want to run the local server which is reactive to changes, just run `jekyll serve --watch`

+If you've made styling changes, run our Gulp task with `gulp css`

 ## Site folder structure